gbo999/Computer-Vision-for-Aquaculture-Monitoring-Robot/README.md

 ## 📄 License

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+### License Change Notice

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
+**Important**: This project was previously licensed under Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+The license has been changed to AGPL-3.0 because this project includes video processing code derived from [OpenDroneMap](https://github.com/OpenDroneMap/ODM), which is licensed under AGPL-3.0.

-**What this means:**
-- ✅ **Research & Academic Use**: Free to use for research and educational purposes
-- ✅ **Modification & Distribution**: Can adapt and share the work
-- ❌ **Commercial Use**: Cannot use for commercial purposes without permission
+### What AGPL-3.0 means:
+- ✅ **Free Software**: You can use, modify, and distribute this software
+- ✅ **Source Code Access**: You must have access to the source code
+- ✅ **Network Use**: If you run this software on a network server, you must provide source code access to users
+- ✅ **Copyleft**: Any modifications must also be licensed under AGPL-3.0
-- 📝 **Attribution Required**: Must give proper credit to the original author
+- 📝 **Attribution Required**: Must preserve copyright notices and license information

+### OpenDroneMap Attribution

+This project includes video processing code from [OpenDroneMap](https://github.com/OpenDroneMap/ODM), which is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+The video processing pipeline in `fifty_one and analysis/measurements/data_processing_scripts/video_processing/` is based on OpenDroneMap's video processing components.

 For full license details, see the [`LICENSE`](LICENSE) file.
-For commercial licensing inquiries, please contact the copyright holder.

 ## 🙏 Acknowledgments